 At the turn of the century, Robert was now working as a Network Technician for the Northamptonshire Franchise of NTL, maintaining telephone lines and cable TV services.

-In August 2000 most of the family went back to Seaton Sluice for another family holiday and had an early celebration of Mary's 40th birthday on the Blyth Beach.
+In August 2000 most of the family went back to Seaton Sluice for another family holiday and had an early celebration of Mary's 40th birthday on Blyth Beach.

 The only one not looking at the camera is Rita !.